wonggary85/Teamspacerschoice/readme.md

 Requires [chromedriver](https://chromedriver.chromium.org/) to be installed.

-Windows users probably need to use WSL since `at` command is a linux only command.
+Currently not compatible with Windows WSL.

 ## Groundbreaker.py

 This script will fetch a list of pre-recorded responses in love.txt, loathe.txt, priority.txt, and help.txt, and randomly select a single response to use.

 Login credentials can be stored with option '-k' or '--keychain'.
-The credentials is saved to the native 'Keychain Access' app in macOS or 'Windows Credential Locker' on Windows.
+The credentials is saved to the native 'Keychain Access' app in macOS ~~or 'Windows Credential Locker' on Windows~~.

 The script can also automatically retireve and use single use responses recorded in singleuse.txt or with CLI arguments.
 Single use responses take precedence over pre-recorded responses.